Azure-Samples/ms-identity-python-flask-webapp-authentication/README.md

 ## Scenario

-- This sample shows how to build a Flask Web app that uses [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) leveraging the OpenID Connect protocol to sign in users in an organization's Azure Active Directory tenant.
+- This web application uses [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) (leveraging the OpenID Connect protocol) to sign in a user and obtain a JWT **ID Token** from **Azure AD**.
-- Users can only sign in with their work and school accounts in their own Azure AD tenant.
+- Users can only sign in with work or school accounts that are in this application's Azure AD tenant.
-- Once the user has signed in with Azure AD, the ID token is used by the webapp to authenticate, maintaining the user's signed-in status in a session variable.
+- The **ID Token** contains claims that are to verify the user's identity and access rights.

 ## Contents